 It is challenging to provide a low carbon energy supply in cities in a style of energy storages.
-Especially in historical urban centres it is very difficult to achieve these results, because interventions in this specific area meet strict architectural protection constraints, involve higher implementation costs and often come in conflict with town planning policies.
+Especially in historical urban centres it is very difficult to achieve good results, because interventions in this specific area meet strict architectural protection constraints, involve higher implementation costs and often come in conflict with town planning policies.
 Therefore, the main objective of the Store4HUC project is to improve and enrich energy and spatial planning strategies targeting historical city centres by focusing on integration of energy storage systems to enhance the public institutional and utility capabilities.

 The degree of energy self-sufficiency achieved with the implementation of these measures varies in the different pilots depending on the local climatic conditions, type of technology, previous energy consumption, etc. Each demonstration site is combining locally available renewable energy sources with storage units.
-Even though the used technologies are proven and well established, the way they are combined is innovative and will produce new knowledge.
-This has been advertised and disseminated via two conferences by presenting the Store4HUC poster on the SSPCR conference in Bolzano on 10-12-19 as well as oral and poster presenting of Store4HUC on the CEBC 2020 conference in Graz on 24-01-20 (dissemination material distributed at events).
+Even though the used technologies are proven and well established, the way they are combined is innovative and will produce new insights.
+This has been advertised and disseminated via three conferences by presenting the Store4HUC poster on the SSPCR conference in Bolzano on 10-12-19 as well as oral and poster presenting of Store4HUC on the CEBC 2020 conference in Graz on 24-01-20 (dissemination material distributed at events) and the Biomass Day in Klagenfurt on the 16th of September 2021.